sugaryourcoffee/monitoring/docs/ganglia.md

       bind = 239.2.11.71
     }

-We have to define a port over that *gmetad* can communicate with *gmond*. this is in *tcp_accept_channel*.
+We have to define a port over that *gmetad* can communicate with *gmond*.
+This is in *tcp_accept_channel*.

     tcp_accept_channel {